David Dunlap Observatory: Closure, sale, redevelopment and reopening

-The Conservation Review Board hearing to determine the extent of the Cultural Heritage Landscape designation to be afforded to the Dunlap site took place in Richmond Hill between 15 to 23 January 2009, and the Board recommendation was published on 4 June.
+The Conservation Review Board hearing to determine the extent of the Cultural Heritage Landscape designation to be afforded to the Dunlap site took place in Richmond Hill between 15 and 23 January 2009, and the Board recommendation was published on 4 June.
 The Board recommended preservation of the observatory buildings and up to 80% of the property as a cultural heritage landscape.
 On 29 September 2009, Richmond Hill Town Council voted unanimously in favour of the designating by-law.
 The Town proceeded with a number of public meetings and reports in late 2009 to craft guidelines for the conservation, planning and design of the property.
 Corsica Development Inc. undertook an archaeological survey of the property.
 On 15 April 2010, stemming from an incident on the property in November 2009, Corsica Development Inc. pleaded guilty in York Region court to 17 counts of cutting a tree without a permit and was issued a fine of $44,880.
 The company also planted 100 new trees on the property as part of the judgment.

 In January 2009, Corsica published the website observatoryhill.ca describing the property, stating, "[We] are in the process of looking for an astronomy club to occupy the observatory and welcome proposals for consideration."
 On 22 April 2009, Corsica and the Royal Astronomical Society of Canada announced an agreement allowing the RASC to provide public education and outreach programs at the observatory, and to operate the 1.88m telescope.
 On 14 June, the RASC Toronto Centre published the website www.theddo.ca, to make tickets available for public astronomy nights at the observatory starting on 18 July.
 Astronomy events at the observatory continued, such as Perseid meteor shower events that drew high attendance and media coverage.
 These new operations continued through 2016, combined with opportunities such as use of the observatory for location shoots of the Syfy (formerly Sci-Fi Channel) series Warehouse 13 and the NBC television series Hannibal.

 In May 2013, after continued debate and appeals for mediation between the town of Richmond Hill and Metrus/Corsica, the Ontario Municipal Board handed down a decision to support official plan amendment 270, the mediated settlement that set aside 56 percent of the site's land to residents for a future public park.
 Corsica would be allowed to build 530 homes on the eastern portion of the site.
 Combined with the previous purchase by the Town of Richmond Hill of the Elvis Stojko Arena and surrounding land for $19.5 million, a total of 11 acres of the original 189-acre property is owned by the town.
 A further legal appeal by the Richmond Hill Naturalists to preserve the entire site from development was launched in August 2013 and was ultimately unsuccessful.
 The group was eventually ordered to pay some of the developers' court costs in September 2015.